18.404/6.5400 Fall 2023

 ** Access requires MIT certificates.

 Optional problem submission.
 Submit the optional problems to a separate "optional problem" assignment.
 That assignment is configured to accept both on-time and late submissions.
 You will receive the usual 1 point penalty for a late optional problem.
+Optional problem parts may not be submitted separately for lateness consideration.

 Regrade requests.
-If you feel that your work was incorrectly graded, you may submit a regrade request through gradescope.
+If you feel that your work was incorrectly graded, you may submit a regrade request through Gradescope.
 Please review your graded papers promptly; regrade requests are accepted only for two weeks from the original pset due date.
 Please do not abuse the regrade system by making lots of frivolous requests; we have limited grader capacity.

 If you need to communicate with us about the psets (e.g., medical extensions), email the grading team.